 I have written previously about if it’s not written down, how do you know it happened (a phrase I stole from Tom Clancy), and last week I wrote about financial plans (and revisiting them mid-year), and that is another good example of something you should write down somewhere.
 Simply thinking up a financial plan but not writing it down, or building a spreadsheet to monitor it (or some tool like that), how can you tell if you are succeeding or not?
+Write it Down !

-Examples of things you should write down:
+Examples of areas where you should write it down :

 - Your financial plan, and goals for the year and maybe for your life